Skip to content

 Jerk chicken station in Excellence Oyster Bay

-Language
+Jamaican Language

-Though their version of Creole English called “Patois” has not been fully recognized as its own language yet, it is a beautiful dialect that makes everything sound more exciting.
+Though their version of Creole English, called “Patois,” has not been fully recognized as its own language yet, it is a beautiful dialect that makes everything sound more exciting.
 The Jamaican manner in Patois can often be passionate, animated, and full of gestures as they talk.

-History
+Jamaican History

 It is generally accepted that the original inhabitants of the island arrived around 2500 years ago and were Arawaks/Tainos from South America.
-They named the island Xaymaca which means “the land of food and water.”
+They named the island Xaymaca, which means “the land of food and water.”

 Jamaican history also includes interesting accounts of pirates, a city that disappeared into the ocean, and its full independence from the United Kingdom in 1962.

-Etiquette
+Local Etiquette

-Jamaicans generally appreciate a formal greeting such as “good morning” or “how do you do” but are not often comfortable assuming a first name basis until invited to do so.
+Jamaicans generally appreciate a formal greeting such as “Good morning” or “How do you do,” but are not often comfortable assuming a first-name basis until invited to do so.
 Most other guidelines follow common sense.
 As long as you are respectful and treat everyone equally, you will get along wonderfully in this flamboyant society.

 Where to experience Jamaican culture

 As you go out and explore the beauty, splendor, wonder, and cultural marvels of this alluring island, you need somewhere you can go back to unwind and put your feet up.
-Where better than the All Inclusive adults only Excellence Oyster Bay
+Where better than the All Inclusive adults-only Excellence Oyster Bay

 The adults only All Inclusive Excellence Oyster Bay